Language selection

 World Trade Organisation Joint Statement Initiative on Micro, Small and Medium-Sized Enterprises (MSMEs)

-During 2018, the Informal Working Group held several thematic sessions to explore the different challenges facing MSMEs in international trade (e.g. access to information, trade finance, reducing trade costs, and e-commerce) as well as to share information and experiences on the efforts of members to address these challenges.
+Since 2018, the Informal Working Group has held thematic sessions and undertaken information exchanges to explore the different challenges facing MSMEs in international trade (e.g. access to information, trade finance, reducing trade costs, and e-commerce) as well as to share information and experiences on the efforts of members to address these challenges.

 Domestic policy considerations